 There is nothing wrong with experimenting with your pricing to see what converts better and keeps clients working with you longer.
 It could be more or less than what you think, but you can’t be 100 percent sure until you do some testing with enough clients.

 The bottom line is that you must find a way to balance value and affordability.
-The ideal situation is for your clients to feel like they are getting excellent coaching at a steal of a price.
+The ideal situation is for your clients to feel like they are getting excellent coaching at a bargain price.

-Speaking of value, check out Hevy Coach, our all-in-one platform for personal trainers and coaches.
+Speaking of value, check out Hevy Coach for free for 30 days, our all-in-one personal training software.
 Create routines for your clients, make adjustments when necessary, keep track of their progress, and answer their questions––all from a single dashboard.

 Online Personal Trainer Examples (See What Others Are Doing)